-Thomas Hampton “Design and construction of a solar heating system and its application to the solarthermal synthesis of commodity chemicals”.
+Thomas Hampton “Design and construction of a solar heating system and its application to the solarthermal synthesis of insect repellents”.

 Within the Molecular Sciences Building (DB21) our group runs a fully equipped and recently refurbished synthesis laboratory with write-up space and a specialized photochemistry section.
 Our group furthermore occupies dedicated space for microflow-chemistry and student office space.
 Our team additionally operates modern equipment required for applied photochemistry, in particular batch (Rayonet and Luzchem) and micro reactors (dwell device, falling film and various microchip platforms) for photochemical transformations.
 The group has full access to the analytical equipment within the school (300 MHz NMR, FT-IR, HPLC, GC, UV-Vis) and within the associated Advanced Analytical Center.
 Through a scientific membership in AIMS@JCU, we have furthermore access to the Biomolecular Analysis Facility at the Australian Institute of Marine Science (AIMS) to use their advanced NMR and HR-MS facilities.

 Michael’s and Students’ Office

 2013: JCU TropEco Sustainability Awards – ‘Highly commended’ curriculum award and ‘Highly commended’ outstanding research award for the ‘Solar Chemicals Research Team’

 2012: Finalist ‘Solar Chemicals from and for the Tropics’ for the Tropical Innovations Award 2012 – People’s Choice Award

 2011: Distinguished Lectureship award of the Chemical Society of Japan.

 2004: Bayer Employee award of the Research Centre in Yuki.